rossta/rossta.github.com/source/blog/2015-12-29-using-rspec-metadata.md

 ### Using and Abusing

-While using RSpec metadata can be a powerful technique for altering test behavior and application settings in specs, it can also be taken too f ar.
-As
+While using RSpec metadata can be a powerful technique for altering test behavior and application settings in specs, it can also be taken too far.

-@avdgaag notes in [his blog post on the topic](http://arjanvandergaag.nl/blog/using-abusing-rspec-metadata.html), make sure to distinguish between *how* spec is run from *what* the spec should test.
+As @avdgaag notes in [his blog post on the topic](http://arjanvandergaag.nl/blog/using-abusing-rspec-metadata.html), make sure to distinguish between *how* spec is run from *what* the spec should test.
 We should probably not use metadata to create records specific to certain testests, or authenticate users for a given context.

 One rule of thumb for adding metadata is decide whether it would be generally useful to any Rails app (good) or it is specific to the business logic of your current application (bad).
 The latter is best set up more explicitly within or alongside your tests.

+Before considering a new metadata tag, I ask the rubber duck "Could I extract this configuration into a gem?"
+To answer yes, the behavior would have to be non-specific to my application.
+If so, the behavior *might* be useful as metadata.

 While metadata can nicely separate the boilerplate required to setup and teardown test behavior, it also adds a layer of indirection that can cause readability issues when stretched too far.
+Understand that there is a big increase in mental overhead to permuting test behavior with each new tag option and consider the tradeoffs with the rest of the team.

 Use wisely!